The following post is from Rachel of The Minimalist Mom: 90 Clutter-Free Gift Ideas

 - House Sitting

-It’s true, these gifts could clutter up a hard drive or someone’s spare time.
-But they won’t clutter up the home so I’m including them here.
+It’s true.
+These gifts could clutter up a hard drive or someone’s spare time.
+But they are clutter-free gifts that won’t clutter the home, so I’m including them here.

 - Digital Subscription to the New York Times or another newspaper/magazine